Co-Axial Metrics on the Sphere and Algebraic Numbers: Proof of Theorem

 Let

-where the second equality follows from \eqref{eq: d beta}.
-Indeed, the parameter $\lambda$ is used as the accessary parameter of a certain Heun equation considered in \cite{Quadrilateral}, where for the simplicity of computation, the apparent singularity was put at $x=0$ instead of $x=t$ in this paper, and the condition for apparentness at $x=0$ was shown to be equivalent to the vanishing of the characteristic polynomial of a finite Jacobi matrix (see Proposition 2.4 and Equation (2.8) of \cite{Quadrilateral}).
-For the convenience of the reader, we recall the equivalence, stated in our setting, as follows (see also Lemma B.8 of \cite{Chen-Lin-Yang}): \eqref{eq: Heun equation} is apparent at $t$ if and only if $\lambda$ is an eigenvalue of the $\theta\times\theta$ matrix
+where the second equality follows from~\eqref{eq: d beta}.
+Indeed, the parameter $\lambda$ is used as the accessary parameter of a certain Heun equation considered in \cite{Quadrilateral}, where for the simplicity of computation, the apparent singularity was put at $x=0$ instead of $x=t$ in this paper, and the condition for apparentness at $x=0$ was shown to be equivalent to the vanishing of the characteristic polynomial of a finite Jacobi matrix (see~\cite[Proposition 2.4 and equation~(2.8)]{Quadrilateral}).
+For the convenience of the reader, we recall the equivalence, stated in our setting, as follows (see also~\mbox{\cite[Lemma B.8]{Chen-Lin-Yang}}): \eqref{eq: Heun equation} is apparent at $t$ if and only if $\lambda$ is an eigenvalue of the $\theta\times\theta$ matrix

 (undisplayed entries are all $0$), where

 with